 Charlotte Green takes a look at some of the most stunning basketball upsets in the history of March Madness.

 The beauty of March Madness is that it is fun for anyone, whether you are a basketball fan or not.
-In addition to cheering on your personal brackets, seeing an underdog defeat a powerhouse is one of the best parts of March Madness.
+In addition to cheering on your team, seeing an underdog defeat a powerhouse is one of the best parts of March Madness.

 N.C.
 State Over Houston for the Championship (1983)

-As a true Cinderella up against a top dog, the North Carolina State Wolfpack barely made it into the tournament while the Houston Cougars were the definition of a "sure win."
-The Cougars trounced the No. 2 team, Louisville, in the semi-final game, entering the championship with a little too much confidence.
+As a real Cinderella up against a top dog, the North Carolina State Wolfpack barely made it into the tournament, while the Houston Cougars were the definition of a "sure win."
+In the semi-final game, the Cougars trounced Louisville's No. 2 team, entering the championship with a little too much confidence.

 Villanova Over Georgetown for the Championship (1985)

 Georgetown entered the championship game on a 17-game winning streak, looking to secure back-to-back national titles.
 Up 66-64 with two seconds remaining, Villanova only had to inbound the ball to win the game.
 The Villanova Wildcats didn't even finish in the Top 20 in the season's final NCAA basketball poll.

 The game ends with Villanova's Harold Jensen successfully inbounding the ball to Dwayne McClain, securing the upset.